NREL/EnergyPlus/doc/src/docs/ModuleDeveloper/ModuleDeveloper.md

 4. Call loop sizing routines in calling order.
 Component will have registered their design flow rates in step 2 and now the overall loop sizes are determined from the sum of the components on the loop.

-5. A final pass thru each loop side is made in calling order with the flag  PlantSizesOkayToFinalize set to true.
-At this point the findings are not expected to change.
+5. A final pass thru each loop side is made in calling order with the flag  PlantFirstSizesOkayToFinalize set to true.
+At this point the findings are not expected to change (unless doing HVAC Sizing Simulations).
 Component models now finalize their findings and store the results for use during the simulation.
-Overall plant loops are finalized.
-Sizing reporting occurs.
+Overall plant loops are finished.
+If doing coincident plant sizing using HVAC Sizing Simulations, set the flag PlantFirstSizesOkayToReport and report the “Initial” sizes.
+If not doing coincident plant sizing using HVAC Sizing Simulations, the sizes won’t change again and set the flag  PlantFinalSizesOkayToReport and report the final sizes.

 6. Sizing finished and PlantSizeNotCompleteset FALSE

-Previous to version 7, component sizing routines were only called once and one had to take care not call them repeatedly (or else their flow request would get doubled each time).
+In earlier versions, component sizing routines were only called once and one had to take care not call them repeatedly (or else their flow request would get doubled each time).
 However, now plant component models should be designed for multiple executions of their component-level sizing routine.
 This allows for an iterative approach to plant sizing that is used to solve complex problems raised by inter-connected loops and the interdependence of sizing information.
+As of version 8.3, the addition of HVAC Sizing Simulation method makes it very explicit that not only do sizing routines need to be able to rerun, the autosized values need to be set to useable values and then changed.
+It is therefore now necessary to store whether or not the original input was set to autosize and so autosizable input now needs to add a boolean “*WasAutoSized” version of the variable to keep track of the user input.

 After the component model has determined a design value for the flow rate, this flow rate needs to be registered with the larger plant routines by calling RegisterPlantCompDesignFlow.
 This is a volume flow rate in m<sup>3</sup>/s.
 The flow rate is associated with the inlet node.
 This call can be repeated and the design flow will be updated with the latest request.